andyjakubowski/kingly-site/src/v1/tutorials/real-world-home.md

 {% endfig %}

 ## User can favorite/unfavorite an article
-Here, an user can click on an article.
+Here, a user can click on an article.
 If the article had been previously liked by him, then the article is unliked.
-Otherwise the article is liked.
+Otherwise, the article is liked.
 The counter of likes for the articles is incremented or decremented as appropriate.
 In order to be able to favorite an article, the user must be authenticated.
-If he is not, then he is redirected to a sign up page.
+If he is not, then he is redirected to a sign-up page.

 The favoriting specifications apply to all article-displaying tabs, so we use a single arrow on the common super state of *Fetching user feed*, *Fetching global feed*, and *Fetching filtered articles*.
 This is the kind of factorization that hierarchy gives us: instead of having three similar arrows, we can have only one.
-However, when the article is liked or unliked, we want the machine to return where it was: the behaviour of the machine returns to be the same than it was.
-Once again, we implement this 'rewind' behaviour with a deep history pseudo state on the common super state *Home*.
+However, when the article is liked or unliked, we want the machine to return where it was: the behavior of the machine returns to be the same as it was.
+Once again, we implement this 'rewind' behavior with a deep history pseudo state on the common super state *Home*.

 The machine implementing those scenarios goes like this: